xibosignage/xibo-manual/source/en/layouts_interactive_actions.md

 {nonwhite}
 More information on webhooks can be found in our Developer documentation [here](https://xibo.org.uk/docs/developer/player-control/webhooks)

+{tip}
+Take a look at our guide on [Using Webhooks to trigger a Layout](https://community.xibo.org.uk/t/using-webhooks-to-trigger-a-layout/25124)!
+{/tip}

 {/nonwhite}

 Interactive Actions are accessed from the [Layout Designer](layouts_designer.html) and created and managed from the **Actions** tab on a Layout, Region or Widget **Edit** form.